 How do you give a car battery a long life?
 Will now tell you about some regular care, which support high capacity battery or prevent premature discharge.
 Here are a few tips:

 In dilution plates of the battery are covered with fine-grained lead sulphate, which in charge, again is converted to active mass.

 In abnormal operation and improper maintenance of the battery (mainly during prolonged urban management without periodic recharging, low electrolyte levels, damage to voltage regulator relay, deep discharge of the battery) in the active mass of the plates forms large crystals of lead sulphate.
-They clog the pores and do not allow the electrolyte to penetrate it.
+They clog the pores and do not allow the electrolyte to penetrate it. end of tenancy cleaning

 The battery starts quickly "fall".
 These crystals can not be removed during charging.
 The battery capacity decreases and it quickly "fall".

 To remove slight sulphated plates of at least 6 months should be conducted so called training cycle.

 The battery is charged and then on dilution in a special device or in consumer, whose power is such that through it flows current equal or less to or the capacity of the battery.
 55-ampere-hour battery - about 5 amps.
 In other words, if you have no discharge device, the battery can plug a lamp for headlight .

 Drop in battery voltage during discharge is monitored by a voltmeter or multimeter.
 Initially it is very slow, but gets the voltage to 11.0 volts (twelve volt battery), it begins to decrease quickly.
 From that moment the tension must be continually monitored, since in any case should not be allowed to fall below the minimum 10.5 volts under which the battery is destroyed.
 When reaching the lower limit of the device or the lamp is off.

 Then the battery immediately refilling.
 If not received enough good effect, as voltage and density have not raised enough, a training cycle can be repeated.